Communications /Web Content / Management / Always Writing

 - Non-profit Management

 - Computer Systems Management

 - State and Local Govt.
 Affairs

-Principal, JimQuest Communications — current
+Principal, JimQuest Communications — retired

 - Personal business to provide web design and consulting services.

 - Created and maintained web sites of varying size and complexity for Train Collectors Association (multiple sites), Railroad Museum of Pennsylvania (multiple generations), Lawrenceville Main Street, NAMI Mercer, Society Hill at Lawrenceville, and other clients.
 Includes writing and organization of content, site objectives analysis, applicable technologies.

 - Developed and implemented mobile web site creation capability for use where needed.

 - Provide computer advisory and maintenance services to Train Collectors Association, a 22,000 member organization.